rickhull/schnorr_sig/README.md

 # Implementation

-There are two independent implementations, one aiming for as pure Ruby as possible, the other aiming for speed and correctness, relying on the battle-tested [sep256k1 library](https://github.com/bitcoin-core/secp256k1) provided by the Bitcoin project.
+There are two independent implementations, the primary aiming for as pure Ruby as is feasible while matching the BIP340 pseudocode, with the secondary aiming for speed and correctness, relying on the battle-tested [sep256k1 library](https://github.com/bitcoin-core/secp256k1) provided by the Bitcoin project.